-- 1.1 We will always work to: - Protect our children from maltreatment; - Prevent impairment of our children's mental and physical health or development; - Ensure that our children grow up in circumstances consistent with the provision of safe and effective care; - Enable our children to have the best outcomes. - 1.2 To give clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school. - 1.3 To identify and respond to the key contextual safeguarding issues for our school and community.
+- 1.1 We will always work to: - Protect our children from maltreatment; - Prevent impairment of our children's mental and physical health or development; - Ensure that our children grow up in circumstances consistent with the provision of safe and effective care; - Enable our children to have the best outcomes. - Teach pupils how to keep safe and recognise behaviour that is unacceptable or unsafe. - 1.2 To give clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school. - 1.3 To identify and respond to the key contextual safeguarding issues for our school and community.